Jump to

 Year 2

-You will need five GCSEs at grade 4 or higher, including Science, English and Maths, or a relevant BTEC Level 2/First Diploma or equivalent*.
+You will need five GCSEs at grade 4 or higher, including Science, English and Maths, and at least one other subject*.
+Relevant Level 2/First Diploma or equivalent may be considered.
 A satisfactory academic reference is also needed.

 *If you have GCSEs at grade 4 that do not include Science you will be offered the Level 2 Diploma in Animal Care and will move to Level 3 following successful completion of Level 2.